 Winter Period Average for New Customers

 New customers are assigned a default value user charge that is equal to the average winter water use for all residential customers.
-The current Winter Period Average used for new residential customer is 7,000 gallons.
+The current Winter Period Average used for new residential customers is 7,000 gallons.

 When filling or adding tap water to a swimming pool, you'll be charged for each thousand gallons used.
 However, filling your pool in the warmer months will not affect the Winter Period Average.